stevej/scala-build/README.txt

     location of the "thrift" executable
 - push.build_name
     if defined, add the build name (and git revision) to jars when pushed to the repo
-- dist.build_name
+- dist.build_integration
-    if defined, add the git revision to the name of the final distribution zip file
+    if defined, add the git revision to the name of the final distribution zip file, and don't use the version number in paths
 - no.git
     if defined, don't try to fetch the current git head revision